INNOAUS/hashids.coffee/README.md

 Full Documentation
 -------

-A small CoffeeScript class to generate YouTube-like hashes from one or many numbers.
+A small CoffeeScript class to generate YouTube-like hashids from one or many numbers.
 Use hashids when you do not want to expose your database ids to the user.
-Read full documentation at: [http://www.hashids.org/coffeescript/](http://www.hashids.org/coffeescript/)
+Read full documentation at: [http://hashids.org/coffeescript](http://hashids.org/coffeescript)

 If you are looking for a **Node.js version**, there's a separate repo: [https://github.com/ivanakimov/hashids.node.js](https://github.com/ivanakimov/hashids.node.js)